-Smart Mobile are a huge success story of the past Fanz Live two decades – and the devices get more powerful each year by the development of the applications.
-Many businesses achieve significant benefits by using mobile technology – including those in both industrial and commercial markets.
+Smart Mobile is a huge success story of the past Fanz Live two decades – and the devices get more powerful each year with the development of the applications.
+Many businesses benefit significantly from mobile technology – including industrial and commercial markets.
 Deploying applications to mobile users involves a unique set of challenges and choices.

+The fundamental consideration in delivering business applications over mobile phones is the huge number of devices and the wide variety of features.
 Successful mobile application development often involves a combination of technologies and techniques.
-This is where a diverse skill set, together with an understanding of the mobile landscape, is essential to provide businesses not only with development services but also effective guidance in this time of accelerating change.
+This is where a diverse skill set, together with an understanding of the mobile landscape, is essential to provide businesses with development services and effective guidance in this time of accelerating change.
 The challenges at this stage in mobile technology are mirrored by an ever-increasing range of opportunities for businesses to implement new and improved processes.

-In general, there are two main approaches to delivering business solutions over mobiles:
+In general, there are two main approaches to delivering business solutions over mobile

 The mobile Web has undergone enormous advances over the past few years.
 According to recent research, around a third of adults in the UK are now using a smartphone – it seems fairly safe to assume that this will only continue to increase.
-Many more mobile users have some kind of internet access.
-Although the functionality of mobile Web browsers is now at a good level, there are still considerable restrictions in terms of network connectivity and speed – this is expected to improve over the next couple of years as 4G kicks in, but for the moment remains a serious constraint.
+Many more mobile users have internet access.
+Although the functionality of mobile Web browsers is now at a good level, there are still considerable restrictions in terms of network connectivity and speed – this is expected to improve over the next couple of years as 4G kicks in.
+Still, for the moment, it remains a serious constraint.

 Many organizations create mobile versions of their sites and Web services, with minimized content designed to cope with mobile hardware and data connectivity limitations.
 One potentially valuable prospect in the mobile Web will be the advance of HTML5.
-This technology is still very much under development, but with major sites such as the Financial Times opting to use it rather than targeting specific mobile platforms, it does look very promising.
-HTML5 offers a range of benefits including facilities for offline support, multi-media, interactivity and location awareness.
+This technology is still under development, but it looks very promising, with major sites such as the Financial Times opting to use it rather than targeting specific mobile platforms.
+HTML5 offers a range of benefits, including facilities for offline support, multi-media, interactivity, and location awareness.

 (2) Mobile Apps

 Native mobile applications are software solutions deployed directly onto devices such as phones.
 Many mobile applications link to internet services, with the application, or “app”, handling user interaction natively.
-Mobile apps have the advantage that they provide a deep level of interactivity that is suited to device hardware – for example, using gestures or sensors like GPS.
+Mobile apps have the advantage of providing a deep level of interactivity suited to device hardware – for example, using gestures or sensors like GPS.
 The difficulty with using mobile applications to deliver business services is the range of platforms in operation.
-As of early 2011, Google, Apple, and RIM together occupy around 90% of the smartphone market.
-However, the mobile landscape is still in a state of change and there are other players including Windows and Palm – it would be unwise to make any predictions about how market share will look even in a matter of months as things stand.
+As of early 2011, Google, Apple, and RIM occupy around 90% of the smartphone market.
+However, the mobile landscape is still changing, and there are other players, including Windows and Palm – it would be unwise to make any predictions about how market share will look even in a matter of months as things stand.

 RELATED ARTICLES :

 Microsoft has replaced the Windows Mobile system with Windows Phone 7, with an increased focus on consumer use.
-Although Microsoft currently has a reduced position in terms of smartphone market share, the upcoming Mango release is looking very promising and is being received quite well in early testing.
+Although Microsoft currently has a reduced position in terms of smartphone market share, the upcoming Mango release looks very promising and is being received quite well in early testing.

 In terms of technologies for mobile apps, the list is long and depends on which platform (or platforms) you choose to target.
 Among the most commonly used programming languages for mobile applications are Java, Objective-C, and C++.
-Each of the major platforms has a specific Software Development kit, with its own tools to help with the design, testing, debugging and deployment.
+Each major platform has a specific Software Development kit with its tools to help with the design, testing, debugging, and deployment.

 The complexity of mobile application development is such that targeting even a single platform involves extensive testing.
-Some businesses maximize on development resources by balancing native user interaction with cross-platform resources at the back-end, in which case a mobile app can effectively function as an interface for a Web application.
+Some businesses maximize development resources by balancing native user interaction with cross-platform resources at the back end, in which case a mobile app can effectively function as an interface for a Web application.

-The iPhone was of course in a dominant position as the advance of the smartphone took shape, and the platform is still in a very powerful place.
-Although business users naturally tended toward Blackberry in the past, both iPhone and Android have continued to make considerable headway for enterprise as well as consumer use, while Blackberry has started catering more to the consumer user as well.
-The result is that all three of the major smartphone platforms are now occupying some of the same space.
+The iPhone was, of course, in a dominant position as the advance of the smartphone took shape, and the platform is still in a very powerful place.
+Although business users naturally tended toward Blackberry in the past, both iPhone and Android have made considerable headway for enterprise and consumer use.
+At the same time, Blackberry has also started catering more to the consumer user.
+The result is that all three major smartphone platforms occupy some of the same space.

-The iPhone offers support for external business utilities such as Microsoft Exchange and, unlike Android, iPhone apps are subject to serious vetting before users can deploy them.
-The natural downside to this increased level of control over the platform as a whole is a lack of flexibility, but for business applications, the plus side is a very high guarantee of quality and reliability for the end user – and ultimately for any business processes being implemented through the technology.
+The iPhone offers support for external business utilities such as Microsoft Exchange, and unlike Android, iPhone apps are subject to serious vetting before users can deploy them.
+The natural downside to this increased control over the platform is a lack of flexibility.
+Still, the plus side for business applications is a very high guarantee of quality and reliability for the end user – and ultimately for any business processes being implemented through the technology.

-With the hugely popular visual designs and interaction models, the brand is famous for, the iPhone is certainly an attractive platform for commercial applications.
+With the hugely popular visual designs and interaction models the brand is famous for, the iPhone is an attractive platform for commercial applications.
 Apple has been responsible for developing innovative features whose success has prompted other platforms to emulate them, such as multi-touch interaction.